 There are strict controls about how close people can get to the radiation.
 It is shielded by thick metal and checked for leaks regularly, and only trained people who wear radiation metres are allowed close to it.
 It’s not going to explode, but you don’t want to increase the risk of people being exposed to it more than they have to be.

 3 Killing cancer

 Gamma rays are used to destroy tumours in hard to reach places.
 That’s right, something that can cause cancer is also used to kill it.
 You sit in a machine and are pinned in place so that you cannot move.
 The machine then shoots gamma radiation at you from lots of different angles.
 This makes sure that the tumour has the largest dose of radiation and the area around the tumour is kept healthy.
 Patients are normally given 15 grays of radiation (1 gray is enough to instantly kill a human) but it is carefully targeted so that it only kills the tumour.

 You are receiving 15 times the amount of radiation that can kill a person, of course it is not safe.
 You have a chance of getting other cancers from doing this procedure!

 Why do we do it then?

-Because it is worth the low risk of maybe getting another cancer to kill the cancer that you currently have.
+Because it is worth the low risk of maybe getting another cancer in order to kill the cancer that you currently have.
 This type of therapy is generally used as a last resort because of the risks that come with it, but it will give the patient extra years on their life.